Training structure

 Faculty of Science

-Knowledge of gas chromatography and mass spectrometry techniques with electron impact ionization and quadrupole mass analyzer for the analysis of volatile organic molecules.
+Knowledge of gas chromatography techniques and mass spectrometry with electron impact ionization and quadrupole mass analyzer for the analysis of volatile organic molecules.

-1) GC-MS analysis of volatile organic compounds :
+1) GC-MS analyses of volatile organic compounds:

-- Electron impact ionization (EI) techniques
+- Electron impact (EI) ionization techniques

 - Chemical ionization (CI) techniques